AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands_Width.md

 ## Adding indicator

-Bollinger Bands Width indicator is to be added through the {api:anychart.core.stock.Plot#bbandsWidth}bbandsWidth(){api} method, requiring a mapping with value field in it (if a series of one parameter is used, like Line or Column):
+Bollinger Bands Width indicator is to be added through the {api:anychart.core.stock.Plot#bbandsWidth}bbandsWidth(){api} method, requiring a mapping with value field in it:

 ```
 var dataTable = anychart.data.table();